 RVA Theatre Alliance

-What happened: Even though shows are affordable and easy to see, Richmonders incorrectly perceived local theatre as costing too much time and money.
-We evolved the RVA Theatre Alliance’s brand identity and positioned local theatre to own new territory as a quintessentially “Richmond thing.”
+What happened: Richmonders incorrectly perceived that local theatre would cost too much time and money.
+We evolved RVA Theatre Alliance’s brand identity and positioned local theatre to claim territory as a quintessentially “Richmond thing.”

 Why it was fun: It was delightful to champion a rich art form for a city I love.

-Skills: Client relations, segmentation, quant/qual, target personas, creative briefing, brand identity, positioning, media planning, pitching
+Skills: Client relations, segmentation, qual/quant, target personas, creative briefing, brand identity, positioning, media planning, pitching

 We segmented Richmond’s many audiences and picked the one with the most opportunity for growth: “the Richmonder.”